getodk/docs/docs/form-operators-functions.rst

   This function can be useful if, for example, someone wants to build a unique identifier from sensitive data like a national ID number without compromising that data.

 .. seealso:: :func:`count`, :func:`max`, :func:`min`, :func:`number`

+.. function:: base64-decode(string)

+  Decodes all bytes from the input using the Base64 encoding scheme, assuming that the encoded bytes represent UTF-8 characters.
+Returns a UTF-8 character string.

 .. _calculation-functions: